craftslab/repofetcher/README.md

 ## Feature

+- Support to fetch repository in server mode (http).

-- Support to fetch files from git repository.
+- Support to fetch repository in standalone mode (stdio).